-Cytomegalovirus infects between 50% and 80% of adults in the United States by 40 years of age.
+CMV infects between 50% and 80% of adults in the United States by 40 years of age.
 Although most healthy people who are infected by CMV after birth are asymptomatic, CMV can affect certain high-risk groups including immunocompromised individuals and prenatal or postnatal infants.
-Significant mortality and morbidity are observed in the immunocompromised populations, especially HCT and solid organ transplant, or SOT, recipients.
-In CMV-seropositive HCT recipients, the incidence of CMV reactivation in the first 6 months following transplantation is 50-70% in the absence of prophylaxis.
+Significant mortality and morbidity are observed in the immunocompromised populations, especially hematopoietic stem cell transplant, or HSCT, and solid organ transplant, or SOT, recipients.
+In CMV-seropositive HSCT recipients, the incidence of CMV reactivation in the first 6 months following transplantation is 50-70% in the absence of prophylaxis.
 The incidence is reduced to approximately 5% by the use of preemptive antiviral therapy, but currently available antiviral therapies are associated with drug toxicity, are costly, may lead to drug resistance and provide incomplete efficacy.
 Late-onset CMV reactivation may also occur after this initial period of heightened susceptibility.

 Currently no vaccine is approved for the prevention of CMV infection.
-The only approved treatment for CMV in HCT patients is Cytovene (Ganciclovir), although other antivirals are used off label, such as Valganciclovir, Foscarnet, and Cidofovir.
-We believe a vaccine that enables the patient's immune system to control CMV infection, thereby reducing the need for antiviral therapy, would be a valuable therapeutic option for HCT recipients.
+The only approved treatment for CMV in HSCT patients is ganciclovir, although other antivirals are used off label, such as valganciclovir, foscarnet, and cidofovir.
+We believe a vaccine that enables the patient's immune system to control CMV infection, thereby reducing the need for antiviral therapy, would be a valuable therapeutic option for HSCT recipients.
 The control of CMV in immunocompromised persons is primarily associated with T-cell mediated immune responses.

-CMV-seropositive HCT and SOT recipients represent important populations for the prevention of CMV reactivation and reduction in antiviral therapy.
+CMV-seropositive HSCT and SOT recipients represent important populations for the prevention of CMV reactivation and reduction in antiviral therapy.
 Approximately 50,000 HCT transplants and 60,000 SOT transplants are performed annually in the United States and Europe.
 We believe these populations represent a significant market potential for our TransVaxTM vaccine.

-CMV is the most common intrauterine infection in the United States, occurring in about 1 in 150 live-born infants and resulting in permanent disabilities, such as mental retardation, hearing loss and vision loss, in approximately 8,000 children per year, and 400 deaths annually.
+CyMVectinTM was designed to prevent CMV infection prior to pregnancy.
+We believe this may ultimately reduce birth defects caused by CMV.
+In the U.S. congenital infection occurs in about 1 in 150 live-born infants and resulting in permanent disabilities, such as mental retardation, hearing loss and vision loss, in approximately 8,000 children per year, and 400 deaths annually.
 Symptomatic congenital infections occur about one-third of the time following a primary maternal infection during pregnancy.
 Congenital infection can also occur in CMV-seropositive women, which results in even more cases.
-Prior maternal CMV infection is associated with protection against secondary infection in pregnant women and reduction of congenital infection.
-Contact with infected young children is the primary source of infection in pregnant women, especially those exposed to children in daycare environments.
+Prior maternal CMV infection is associated with partial protection against secondary infection in pregnant women and reduction of the frequency and severity of congenital infection.
+Contact with infected young children is the primary source of infection for pregnant women, especially those exposed to children in daycare environments.